Disaster Relief Chaplain Training 2021

 Cost: $60 (includes registration fee, materials, snacks and two meals – lodging is on your own at local hotels)

 Capacity: 25 people.
 Social distancing will be followed with spaced-apart seating.
-Masks are required while entering, then can be removed when everyone is seated.
+Masks are required while entering or moving around the room, then can be removed when everyone is seated.

-Prerequisites: the following must be completed prior to registering for the 12-hr Chaplain Training.
-The prerequisite classes are offered at each of the general Disaster Relief trainings each year.
+Prerequisites: the following MUST be completed prior to registering for the 12-hr Chaplain Training.
+The required classes are offered at each of the state Disaster Relief trainings each year.

-- At least one ministry area class such as chainsaw or mud-out
+- At least one ministry area class such as chainsaw, mud-out, shower, child care.

 Course Description: This course follows the Southern Baptist Disaster Relief Chaplain training manual, equipping volunteers to help disaster survivors begin to move toward recovery through listening ears, compassionate hearts, and encouraging words given in Jesus’ name.
 Focus is also given to providing care for the volunteers who serve in disaster deployments.